Skip to content

 Types of Wet/Dry Vacuums

 Dry vacuums are helpful for those who want to reduce the mess in their home and can be used on all types of surfaces.
 A wet/dry vacuum is a damp or dry cleaner with an integrated pump, which creates suction by drawing liquid from its collection tank through tubes into the machine’s filtering system.
-The filter removes dirt and debris before expelling them back onto the surface where they were picked up from; this helps prevent clogs within hoses.
+The filter removes dirt and debris before expelling them back onto the surface where they were picked up; this helps prevent clogs within hoses.
 While also ensuring everything you suck up stays clean after being handled.
 No matter if you’re cleaning carpets or hardwood floors.

 Size and Weight